Will vendors' eviction make street food in Bengaluru safer? | | Citizen Matters, Bengaluru

 Manjunath says, “One was speaking on his phone, two others seemed to be checking the sugarcane juice vending machine, steel vessels, sieve, stored juice extracts.
 One of them made some notes in a book.
 I asked if there was some problem.
 They simply told me that my shop had to be immediately shut.”

 For Manjunath, who has been operating around the same location for the last 20 years with a loyal customer base, it took sometime to realise how all of it could end in a few minutes.
-Anticipating to do brisk business in summer, he had even paid advances for surplus stock of sugarcane.
+Anticipating brisk business in summer, he had even paid advances for surplus stock of sugarcane.
 “I didn’t argue or ask who they were.
 But I casually asked, “Why sir?”
 One of the officials politely said it was a government order.”

 No written order was given to Manjunath, but the government officers’ oral communication had the intended effect.
 Intimidated, Manjunath became one of many street vendors who wrapped up their ‘food and drink’ businesses in Bengaluru in the last few days.